 “Snowtown:Live” is an unique work created by composer Jed Kurzel.
 Developed in collaboration with the Krakow based Unsound, it was premiered to great acclaim at Adelaide Festival in 2014.
-The work is derived from his original score for the motion picture “Snowtown,” which was directed by his brother, Australian film-maker Justin Kurzel.
+The work is derived from his original score for the motion picture "Snowtown," directed by Australian film-maker Justin Kurzel.
 The film tells the story of a series of infamous murders that took place in South Australia in the 1990s, mostly in the under-privileged suburbs of Adelaide.
-The trial was one of the longest and most publicised in Australian history and the subsequent revelations shook and horrified the whole country.
+The trial was one of the longest and most publicized in Australian history and the subsequent revelations shook and horrified the whole country.

 Marcel Weber (MFO) draws on unseen footage shot during production of "Snowtown", which has been provided by warp films, allowing the score to rise to the surface, with the story of the murders buried amongst music and imagery.

 „Music that articulates images, images that articulate music - this is the essence of a good soundtrack.
 In this format, Snowtown: Live allows its audience to immerse themselves in the visceral, pure, artistic elements of image and sound.” – Zoe Barron, ArtsHub

 „The most powerful metaphor, however, is an outtake too subjective for a filmmaker to use: fingers splayed messily over the camera's lens, obscuring our view.
 You don't want to see this, it implores.” – Kate Hennessy, The Quietus

 „The project is impressively realised, though from an outsider’s perspective it’s hard to know what to make of this apparent need to revisit the trauma.” – Alfred Hickling, The Guardian